salmmanfred/ccdb/readme.md

     cursor::clear(); // clears the screen
     cursor::hideCursor(); // hides the cursor
+    let assets = loader::loadFromFolder("./maps/".to_string(),".rmap".to_string(),".rsprite".to_string());//you can load assets using loadFromFolder you will be rewarded with a folder struct let map1 = assets.loadAssetMap("map");// you can get your map using assets.loadAssetMap for getting the map let psprite = assets.loadAssetSprite("sprite");// sprite can be found using this

     let x = Acore{
         name: "Test project".to_string(), // name of the project